brotherpowers/go-algorithms/Search/jumpSearch/README.markdown

-# Linear Search
+# Jump Search

 Goal: Find a particular value in an array.

-Like [Binary Search](../Search/binarySearch/), Jump Search is a searching algorithm for sorted arrays.
+Like [Binary Search](../Search/binarySearch/), **Jump Search** is a searching algorithm for sorted arrays.
 The basic idea is to check fewer elements than [Linear search](../Search/linearSearch/) by jumping ahead by fixed steps or skipping some elements in place of searching all elements.

 ## An example